S-PScripts/incognito-v123/README.md

 -> Be on chromeOS v123 - v127 (but you can still use 'incognito' on v128+) <br>

 # Instructions:
+### IF YOU ARE ON chromeOS v126-v127, GO TO THE v126-v127 SECTION!
 ### IF YOU ARE ON chromeOS v128+, GO TO THE v128+ SECTION!
 1. Go to chrome://flags/#captive-portal-popup-window.
+2. If it doesn’t exist, make sure to be on chromeOS v123-127. <br>
+   -> If you're on v126-v127, go to the v126-v127 section.
-2. If it doesn’t exist, make sure to be on chromeOS v123-127. <br> -> If you're on v128+, you need to downgrade to v123-v127 or use the v128+ 'incognito' method. <br>
+   -> If you're on v128+, you need to downgrade to v123-v127 or use the v128+ 'incognito' method. <br>
-3. Enable it.
+4. Enable it.
-4. Restart.
+5. Restart.
-5. If the flag didn’t reset, you can continue.
+6. If the flag didn’t reset, you can continue.
 Else you cannot.

 Now, follow one of the two methods: